 Crafting a compelling résumé is an art, a delicate dance of words and formatting designed to capture the attention of recruiters in mere seconds.
-In this high-stakes game, every element matters, and one cardinal rule stands above the rest: keywords should never be repeated in a résumé.
-This isn't just a stylistic preference; it's a strategic imperative, one that can significantly impact your chances of landing an interview.
-Let’s delve into why keyword repetition is a pitfall to avoid, and how to optimize your résumé for both human readers and applicant tracking systems (ATS).
+Practically speaking, in this high-stakes game, every element matters, and one cardinal rule stands above the rest: keywords should never be repeated in a résumé.
+Consider this: this isn't just a stylistic preference; it's a strategic imperative, one that can significantly impact your chances of landing an interview.
+Let’s dig into why keyword repetition is a pitfall to avoid, and how to optimize your résumé for both human readers and applicant tracking systems (ATS) Most people skip this — try not to..

 The Pitfalls of Keyword Repetition

 Why is repeating keywords such a significant issue?
-The answer lies in a combination of factors related to readability, ATS functionality, and the overall impression you make on a potential employer.
+The answer lies in a combination of factors related to readability, ATS functionality, and the overall impression you make on a potential employer It's one of those things that adds up.
+Practical, not theoretical..

 - Readability and Engagement: A résumé riddled with repeated keywords comes across as awkward and unnatural.
 Instead of showcasing your skills in a compelling narrative, it feels like a forced attempt to manipulate search algorithms.
 This can detract from the overall readability and make it difficult for recruiters to quickly grasp your qualifications.
 Imagine reading a sentence like this: "Proficient in project management, with experience in project management software and project management methodologies."
 The repetition is jarring and doesn't add any value.